wgryglas/pelicanReDoc/content/heat-conduction.rst

 Select Solver
 ---------------------
-Now we need to choose what type of problem we are going to solve.
+Now we need to decide what type of problem we are going to solve.
-By selecting the solver we choose the appropriate numerical algorithm suitable to solve specific phenomena.
+By selecting the solver we choose the  numerical algorithm that will be used to simulate specific phenomena.

 For this tutorial, we will choose the ``Laplacian`` solver.
 This solver implements a Finite Volume Method to solve the `Laplace Equation`: